tvandenberghe/sea-ice/README.md

 -Sea ice extent per month, for a given year
 -Sea ice extent per year, for a given season (winter, summer or difference between both)

-# Ice Seal graph
+# Sea ice seal graph

-In addition, the number of occurrences from the Weddell Seal (*Leptonychotes weddellii*) are shown for all years.
+In addition, the number of occurrences from the 4 antarcitic sea ice seal species (Weddell Seal, Crabeater seal, Leopard seal and Ross seal) are shown for all years.
 The data is sourced from GBIF.

 # Further ideas